shadowhunter13/LeakyBucketAlgorithm-/README.md

-# LeakyBucketAlgorithm-
-e.
-This project implements the Leaky Bucket Algorithm using Python and Tkinter, providing an interactive way to simulate network traffic  control.
+# LeakyBucketAlgorithm- This project implements the Leaky Bucket Algorithm using Python and Tkinter, providing an interactive way to simulate network traffic  control.